Mehrab-Tanjim/mehrab-tanjim.github.io/_pages/about.md

   <div class="archive__proj__right">
     <p>
     <b><a href="https://adobe-my.sharepoint.com/:b:/p/tanjim/ERL7lAASxMJChC_HPmWmMssB0Zbi7S4g7rmUvAAwoMyEXQ?e=ei8hLc">Bias Detection in Image Search and Mitigation</a></b>
     <br>Identified the bias issue in the image results for search queries, proposed a way to audit.
-In addition, proposed an attribute-controlled style-based generator to create new content to mitigate such biases and enrich user experience.
+In addition, proposed an attribute-controlled style-based generator to create new content to mitigate such biases and enrich user experience. <br> Tech Stack: Pytorch, Tensorflow
     </p>
   </div>
   <div class="archive__proj__left">